-2.2.1 Power Receiver
+2.2.1 Power

 Located next to the RFID scanner under the pad on the outside, this power receiver will be the main power component to the door locking system.
 When the RFID tag and power bank combo are pressed onto the door, this receiver will draw power from the bank and power the door system.
-The power receiver will be in charge of regulating voltage to the operating circuit containing things such as a motor, speakers, microcontroller.
-The servo motor and the rfid scanner demand the highest input voltage, both around 5V.
-Using the LM2940T-12.0/NOPB allows for a linear regulated output of 5V Volts DC (can fluctuate between 4.85 and 5.15).
-This linear regulator requires an input voltage of 7+ to maintain a 5V DC output.
-Meaning the power transmitter will need to transmit 7 V peak waves across to the receiver.
-Since the goal is to keep the transmitter small and sleek using smaller batteries stacked in series such as this 3.7V 500mAh Lithium Polymer mini rechargeable battery the power supply could reach a 7.4 V input on the transmitter coil.
-However, induction properties shown in equation 1.1 allows the transmitter to not require as much input voltage to output higher at the receiver.
+The power receiver will be in charge of regulating voltage to the operating circuit containing things such as a motor, speakers, microcontroller etc. and the component requiring the highest input voltage is the RFID scanner needing a 5 V difference to work.
+Using the LP5912-EP allows for a linear regulated output of 5 Volts DC.
+This linear regulator requires an input voltage of 6.5 V to maintain a 5 V DC output.
+Meaning the power transmitter will need to transmit 6.5 V peak waves across to the receiver.
+Since the goal is to keep the transmitter small and sleek using smaller batteries stacked in series such as this 3.7V 500mAh Lithium Polymer mini rechargeable battery the power supply could reach a 6.5 V input on the transmitter coil.
+However, induction coil properties shown in equation 1.1 allows the transmitter to not require as much input voltage to output higher at the receiver.

-Vp/Vs = Np/Ns Equation 1.1
+$$Vp/Vs = Np/Ns$$ Equation 1.1

 Meaning for a higher secondary voltage (aka voltage in receiver) there must be an increase in the number of turns in the secondary (receiver) coil.
 Using this info, a smaller input voltage and keep the transmitter pack smaller and more sleek for a user to carry with them.
-Since 7 volts is a lower and easily achievable voltage this may or may not come into play depending on how sleek and lightweight the power source design should be.